German occupation of Estonia during World War I: Estonian Declaration of Independence

-Between retreating Russian and advancing German troops, the Occupation of Estonia by the German Empire approaching, the Salvation Committee of the Estonian National Council, Maapäev, declared the independence of Estonia on 24 February 1918.
+Between retreating Russian and advancing German troops, the Occupation of Estonia by the German Empire approaching, the Estonian Salvation Committee of the Estonian Provincial Assembly, declared the independence of Estonia on 24 February 1918.
 However, the German forces did not recognise the independence.

 On March 23, 1918, the Commander of German 68th Corps declared the just formed Estonian Army illegal.
 The arrests of the leaders of the national independence movement started in June 1918.
 The elected head of state Konstantin Päts was sent to Germany to be kept in prison.
 During this whole period the Estonian Salvation Committee continued its underground activities, entering into relation with the Western Allied powers.
 Great Britain recognised Estonian independence (de facto) on May 3, 1918, followed by France on May 18, and Italy on May 29, 1918, giving the committee a legal status of the representative of the Estonian nation.

 After the German Revolution, between 11 and 14 November 1918, the representatives of Germany formally handed over political power in Estonia to the national government.
 The departure of German troops left a void and the Russian Bolshevik troops moved in.
 The Estonian War of Independence followed.
 On 2 February 1920, the Peace Treaty of Tartu was signed by the Republic of Estonia and Bolshevist Russia.
 The Republic of Estonia obtained international recognition and became a member of the League of Nations in 1921.